Reusable

 Second-life GPUs, servers, networking, and storage can extend hardware lifespan while reducing capital intensity and e-waste.

-Diffent Labs is a research-first compute infrastructure company built to make AI and scientific computing more accessible through reusable hardware, renewable energy, and recovery-first systems.
+Diffent Labs is building compute infrastructure to make scientific and advanced computing more accessible through reusable hardware, renewable energy, and retryable workloads.

 The mission is simple: reduce waste, reduce cost, and give serious researchers a practical path to run simulations, models, and experiments without hyperscale cloud economics becoming the barrier.